Battle of Akhaltsikhe

 The Battle of Akhaltsikhe during the Russo-Turkish War, 1828–1829, may refer to one of the following.
 Firstly, an offensive battle under the walls of Akhaltsikhe on August 21 (August 9 O.S.), 1828, between 9,000 Russians under Field-Marshal Paskevich on the offensive and 30,000 Turks under Kios-Mahomet-Pasha.
 The Russians were victorious by a swift and surprise attack in a heavy thunderstorm.
 They then successfully stormed the Akhaltsikhe Castle (28 (O.S.
 16) August 1828) after a week-long siege.
-Secondly, a successful Russian defense of the same fortress by a garrison under General Nicholas Muravyov from a 20,000 Turkish force under Ahmed-Bey on March 3–16 (February 20 – March 4 O.S.), 1829, during the same conflict.
+Secondly, a successful Russian defense of the same fortress by a garrison under generals Nicholas Muravyov and Vasili Bebutov from a 20,000 Turkish force under Ahmed-Bey on March 3–16 (February 20 – March 4 O.S.), 1829, during the same conflict.

 Background

 Akhaltsikhe is in the center of Samtskhe-Javakheti, with a population of about 20,000.
 Akhaltsikhe was founded in the 12th century, but the first large settlement had arrived in the 10th century by Guaram Mampal, son of a king Tao.
 The settlement was a family of princes who were trying to take over Georgia.
 The family built a fortress and named the city Akhaltsikhe, because in Georgian, "Akhaltsikhe" means "new fortress" or "new castle."
 The capital and main city of Akhaltsikhe, Samtskhe-Saatabago, was ruled by a prince named Mtavari.
 The castle was the Samtskhe main down in the Samtskhe Atabeg region, located on the bank of the Potskhovi River.
 After the Treaty of Georgievsk between the kingdom of Kartli and Akhaltsikhe (another nearby kingdom) and the Russian Empire, there was a risk that Akhaltsikhe could get attacked.
 In 1578, Akhaltsikhe was seized by Turks of the Ottoman Empire.
 The Ottomans had been trying to conquer Akhaltsikhe for a long time, and they never succeeded.

 The city is divided into two sections, an old city on the hill of Akhaltsikhe, and a new area on the plains.
 The Rabat fortress rehabilitation project began in 2011, and the city of Akhaltsikhe has become one of the most important tourist attractions in Georgia.